EstrellaSpaans/Python_Text_Adventure_Game/README.md

 The game has 6 stages:

 ```
-Stage 1: Start the game
+Stage 1: Start the game.
 Stage 2: Decide whether or to read the letter.
-Stage 3: Decide if you are ok/
+Stage 3: Decide if you are ok.
 Stage 4: Decide how to defeat the spider.
 Stage 5: Decide what item you will pick.
-Stage 6: Sorting ceremony
+Stage 6: Sorting ceremony.
 ```

 ## Python Specifications: